Uniform central limit theorems for non-stationary processes via relative weak convergence: Introduction

 \paragraph*{Contribution 2: Relative CLTs for sample averages and empirical processes}

 Both finite- and infinite-dimensional relative CLTs hold under high-level assumptions similar to those in classical stationary CLTs.
-One of our main results looks as follows (\Cref{thm:multiplier-rel-clt}). \begin{theorem*} Under some moment, mixing, and bracketing entropy conditions the weighted empirical process $\mathbb{G}_n\in \ell^\infty(S\times \Fcal)$ defined by
+One of our main results looks as follows (\Cref{thm:multiplier-rel-clt}). \begin{theorem*} Let $X_{n,1},\ldots, X_{n,k_n}$ be a triangular array of random variables with values in a Polish space $\Xcal$.
+Let $\Fcal$ be a set of measurable functions $\Xcal\to \R$ and $w_{n,i}:S \to \R$ be a family of uniformly bounded weights.
+Under some moment, mixing, and bracketing entropy conditions the weighted empirical process $\mathbb{G}_n\in \ell^\infty(S\times \Fcal)$ defined by

 satisfies a relative CLT. \end{theorem*} The weights $w_{n,i}$ can be specified to cover a variety of different CLT flavors.
 For example, $w_{n,i} \equiv 1$ yields a CLT for the unweighted empirical process; taking $w_{n,i}(s)=\ind_{i\leq \lfloor sn\rfloor}$ yields a relative sequential CLT (\Cref{thm:rel-sequ-clt}); taking $ w_{n,i}(s) = K((i/n - s) / b_n)$ for some kernel $K$ and bandwidth $b_n$, we obtain localized CLTs similar to those established under local stationarity by \citet{10.3150/21-BEJ1351}.